 In the absence of control measures, mortality can be high, particularly with the more pathogenic species such as Haemonchus contortus, Nematodirus battus, Teladorsagia circumcincta & Ostertagia ostertagi.

 Infected animals can excrete eggs more-or-less continuously.
-Level of egg excretion can fluctuate, e.g. increasing in ewes following parturition.
-Individuals vary in level of egg excretion.
+Level of egg excretion can fluctuate, e.g. increasing in ewes following parturition or season.
+Individuals vary in level of egg excretion/output.